-Intake staff advised that the risk assessment tool is given to all arrivals within 72 hours, unless they sign the refuse to participate form.
-Intake staff also report that these inmates are also reassessed at the 30 day mark to see if any changes have occurred.
+Intake staff also report that these inmates are always reassessed at the 30-day mark to see if any changes have occurred.
 (Auditor did reviewed an example of "Refusal to Participate" form that inmates can sign if the refuse to participate in the risk assessment.
 Inmates are also told that no sanctions will be given for refusal to participate.)